cjsauer/meteor-fresh/README.md

 \* Do not override the `@icon-font-path` or any other iconography variables.
 Those are already setup to point to the glyphicon fonts for you.

-### app:homepage

-It's in the name: the homepage template and less file.

 ## Adding Packages

 The `meteor` command line tool makes creating new packages easy.
 Just run `meteor create --package <package-name>` to get started adding a new package.